AriesPrime/cybersecurityproject/README.md

 # Cyber Security Base 2024: Project 1

-For my project, I developed a minimalist blogging platform.
+For my project, I developed a minimalist blogging platform with Python and Django.
 The primary functionalities include user sign-up, post publishing, commenting on posts, and searching for posts by keyword.
 Users can also edit or delete their posts and comments.
 My focus in development was solely on the back-end, so the front-end was intentionally kept basic and unstyled.

 I purposefully incorporated six distinct vulnerabilities from the 2021 OWASP Top Ten list, which are common issues in modern web applications.
 Here’s a breakdown of each flaw, why it’s a problem, and how it can be fixed.